-9.2.3.1.
-Fees and Expenses relating to the Depositary
+9.2.1.1 Fees and Expenses relating to the Depositary

-9.2.3.1.i Depositary Fee
+9.2.1.1.1 Depositary Services Fee

-The Depositary receives a fee for its services which is due monthly and is calculated and accrued daily based on the Net Asset Value of each Fund (the "Depositary Fee").
-The Depositary Fee is payable within ten business days after the last business day of each month.
+The Depositary receives a fee for its services which is due monthly and is calculated and accrued daily based on the Net Asset Value of each Fund (the "Depositary Services Fee").

-The rate of the Depositary Fee is agreed between the Company and the Depositary and is payable out of the property attributable to each Fund.
-The actual charge is calculated on the following basis:
+The rate of the Depositary Services Fee is agreed between the Company and the Depositary and is payable out of the property attributable to each Fund.
+The current rate of the Depositary's charge in respect of each Fund is calculated on the following basis:

-• 0.0075% per annum on the value of each Fund.
+Up to 0.007% per annum on the value of each Fund.

-This rate can be varied from time to time in accordance with the Regulations.
+This rate can be varied from time to time in accordance with the FCA Rules.